Sangio1990/Python-LP-Project-Lotto/README.md

 # Python-LP-Project-Lotto
-This program generate ticket based on user choise and simulate and extraction.
+This program generate tickets based on user choise and simulate an extraction.